Conflict of Interest Policy

 Conflict of Interest Procedures

-8. Each September, the President, Vice-Presidents, and all regular employees shall complete an Annual Reporting of Secondary Employment, Self-Employment and Affiliations form.
-All trustees shall complete an Annual Reporting of Employment and Affiliations form.
+9. Each September, the President, Vice-Presidents, and all regular employees shall complete an Annual Reporting of Secondary Employment, Self-Employment and Affiliations form.
 These forms will be signed by the appropriate Vice-President or the President and maintained in a share file accessible to Human Resources and Purchasing.
 Each newly hired employee will complete a Conflict of Interest form as a part of their new hire paperwork process.